(Updated for 2024 + 2025)

 With elopements, you’re ditching the norm of the wedding experience largely prioritizing the guest experience as well.
 Instead, you are prioritizing what the day is all about: you and your partner, and the love story that you’ve been writing together.
 You get to do whatever you want, whenever you want, wherever you want when you choose to elope!

 With weddings, being a host and crafting a fun experience for friends and family in honor of your love is exactly what some couples want, but that’s okay if it’s not what YOU want!
 Maybe you want something that’s more limitless and allows you to spend more one-on-one time with your spouse.
 Maybe you want to be somewhere incredibly scenic and special to you, but there’s not a venue that will accommodate guest there.
-Maybe you want to focus your budget on an adventurous experience followed by a honeymoon more so than a big elaborate party.
-Eloping, or even planning an intimate wedding (aka a more relaxed traditional wedding day structure of 25 or so guests), is exactly what you’re looking for.
+Or maybe you want to focus your budget on an adventurous experience followed by a honeymoon more so than a big elaborate party.
+Eloping, or even planning an intimate wedding (aka a more relaxed traditional wedding day structure of ~20 guests), is exactly what you’re looking for.

-Planning an Arkansas Elopement
+How to Plan an Arkansas Elopement

 Choosing a Date Based on Weather & Foliage Patterns